ashefor/test-assessment/README.md

 4. Implement edit and delete buttons for each row.
 Use a modal for editing of (name, email and DOB)

-5. Add a search input at the top of the table for server searching
+5. BONUS.
+Add a search input at the top of the table for server searching (optional)

 #### Note